i3D-net/ONE-GameHosting-SDK-Unity/README.md

 4. Click "Assets -> Export Package..." menu item.
 5. Make sure to select only "Plugins / i3D" folder and all its contents.
 All the other folders, if there are any, should be unselected.
 6. Click "Export..." and select the output path.

+## <a name="how-to-test"></a> How to test ##

+There are two ways to test a Game Server that is running an Arcus Server:
+- The SDK contains a Fake Agent that can connect and simulate a real deployment.
+Build and run instructions can be found [here](https://github.com/i3D-net/ONE-GameHosting-SDK/tree/master/one/agent).
+- The Game Server can be uploaded to a live One Development Platform Deployment.
+See [here](https://www.i3d.net/docs/one/).